Specialised healthcare at Instituto Bernabeu endometriosis unit

 Further to the use of three-dimensional ultrasound equipment in our daily work routine at the clinic, our aim has been to diagnose this little-known pathology.

-We are now able to interpret the different images adenomyosis gives in ultrasounds and one of our lines of research work includes establishing how capable the uterus is of correctly implanting embryos based on how severe the adenomysis is.
+We are now able to interpret the different images of adenomyosis signs in ultrasounds and one of our lines of investigation is to establish uterine implantation capacity depending on its severity.

 Endometriosis leads to decreased ovarian reserve as time goes by.
-We therefore believe it is necessary to first of all carry out a thorough ovarian reserve diagnosis in order to be able to give the patient feedback on the likelihood of falling pregnant in the future.
-Ovarian reserve is evaluated by means of an antral follicle count, anti-Mullerian hormone levels and the patient’s age, amongst other factors.
+We therefore believe it is necessary to first of all carry out a thorough ovarian reserve diagnosis in order to give the patient feedback on the likelihood of falling pregnant in the future.
+Ovarian reserve is evaluated by means of an antral follicle count, anti-mullerian hormone levels and the patient’s age, amongst other factors.

-Depending on the severity of the endometriosis, pelvic anatomy may be distorted and this can affect, amongst other structures, the fallopian tubes.
-In order to look into this, we carry out a sonohisterography test.
-This has replaced the hysterosalpingography test which requires injecting a fluid into the pelvic area and is a painful procedure.
+Depending on the endometriosis severity, pelvic anatomy may be distorted, affecting, amongst other structures, the fallopian tubes.
+In order to look into this, we perform a hysterosonography (also called sonohysterography) -replacing the hysterosalpingography test- which avoids irradiation of the pelvis and the exploration discomfort.

 During the process, and taking into account each patient and all potential benefits, where necessary, a hysteroscopy is a useful procedure in obtaining a direct evaluation of the endometrial cavity and in backing up the information obtained from ultrasound images.

-Certain foods can have an effect on the intensity of the illness and symptoms as well as increases and decreases in them.
-Therefore, the Endometriosis Unit is also given support by our endocrinology and nutrition team in the form of nutritional evaluation and advice.
-The aim is to make the most of natural resources in the fight against the illness and to hold back the associated symptoms.
+Certain foods can have an effect on the intensity of the disease as well as the increase and decrease of its symptoms.
+Therefore, the Endometriosis Unit is also given support by our endocrinology and nutrition team in the form of nutritional assessment and advice.
+The aim is to make the most of natural resources in the fight against the disease and to hold back the associated symptoms.

-In order to improve quality of life and by way of a complementary treatment to the endocrinological and gynaecological healthcare being given, acupuncture can help to relieve pain and inflammation and we also, therefore, offer this type of specialist treatment.
+In order to improve quality of life and by way of a complementary treatment to the endocrinological and gynaecological healthcare being given, acupuncture can help to relieve pain and inflammation which is why we also offer this type of specialised therapeutic support.

 Before the age of 10